Skip to main content

 • deductions from retired pay for court-martial fines or forfeitures, or such amount required by law to be waived to get VA disability compensation;

-• military disability retired pay as calculated using the percentage of disability; and
+• military disability retired pay (calculated according to percent of disability); and

 • Survivor Benefit Plan premiums.

-• First, Guard and Reserve personnel generally do not begin to get paid until age 60 (regardless of when they apply for retirement); therefore this deferral of payment must be taken into account in the negotiations and the present value calculations.
+• First, Guard and Reserve personnel generally do not begin to get paid until age 60; therefore this deferral of payment must be taken into account in negotiations and present-value calculations.

-• Second, the pension can be calculated in two ways to determine the best outcome for the client – using months of military service and then again using retirement points.
+• Second, when the SM has stopped drilling and the total number of retirement points are known, the pension should be calculated in two ways to determine the best outcome for the client – using months of military service and then again using retirement points.

 • The third point involves Guard/Reserve personnel who are still drilling.
-A pension division clause for these SMs usually involves a formula to determine the marital share of the pension, which is then divided with the FS.
+A pension division clause for these SMs usually involves a formula to determine the marital share of the pension, with an unknown denominator, representing total military service.
 Such a formula must be expressed in terms of retirement points, not months or years, to be acceptable to the retired pay center.

 Survivor Benefit Plan

 The Survivor Benefit Plan pays a specified beneficiary 55% of the selected base amount when the SM dies.
 This topic is covered in detail in the Silent Partner, Military Pension Division: Scouting the Terrain.
-The cost in active-duty cases is 6.5% of the base amount, paid out of the pension; in Guard/Reserve cases, it’s about 10% if the SM selects immediate coverage for a spouse or former spouse.
+The cost in active-duty cases is 6.5% of the base amount, and it is deducted from the pension; in Guard/Reserve cases, it’s about 7-10% if the SM selects immediate coverage for a spouse or former spouse.

 The best SBP option for the SM is, of course, silence.
-If no one says anything about SBP and the settlement is worded properly, then COL Doe won’t have to elect SBP coverage.
+If no one says anything about SBP and the settlement is worded properly, then COL Roberts won’t have to elect SBP coverage.
 This will save him money and also retain the option for a remarriage and a new wife, if that’s in his future.
 SBP cannot be divided between current and former spouses.
 There can only be one adult beneficiary.
-There are other options for COL Doe, however.

 Put a Present Value on the Benefit.
-Since the former spouse, Mrs. Doe, is the sole beneficiary of this survivor annuity, COL Doe feels that it’s only fair that she should be charged with the total value of the SBP in dividing marital property.
-Hiring an expert to value the SBP which Mrs. Doe will receive is the key to this strategy.
+Since the former spouse, Mrs. Roberts, is the sole beneficiary of this survivor annuity, COL Roberts feels that it’s only fair that she should be charged with the total value of the SBP in dividing marital property.
+Hiring an expert to value the SBP which Mrs. Roberts will receive is the key to this strategy.

 An example of a survivor annuity evaluation can be found in a 1998 Pennsylvania case, Palladino v.
 Palladino.[xiii]
 In this divorce case, the judge found that the wife had requested that the husband elect survivor annuity coverage to continue payments to her if he died before she did.
 The expert witness who valued the survivor annuity determined that it had a present value of about $57,000.